taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default storyReducer;
 ~~~~~~~~

 Your application should work when you start it.
-It is using the Redux store to retrieve the initial state from the `storyReducer`, because it is the only reducer in your application.
+It is using the state from the Redux store that is initialized in the `storyReducer`, because it is the only reducer in your application.
 There are no actions yet and no action is captured in the reducer yet.
-Even though there was no action dispatched yet, you can see that the Redux store runs through all its defined reducers to initialize its initial state in the store.
+Even though there was no action dispatched, you can see that the Redux store runs through all its defined reducers to initialize its initial state in the store.
 The state gets visible through the `Stories` and `Story` components, because it is passed down from the React root entry point.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/5aafb21595541c21db778ad8825c97403e44b963).

-### Part 7: Two Reducers
+### Part 6: Two Reducers

-You have used the Redux store to define an initial state of sample stories and to retrieve this state for your component tree.
+You have used the Redux store and a reducer to define an initial state of sample stories and to retrieve this state for your component tree.
 But there is no state manipulation happening yet.
-In this part and the next part you are going to implement the archive functionality.
+In the following parts you are going to implement the archive functionality.
 When approaching this functionality, the simplest thing to do would be to remove the archived story from the list of stories in the `storyReducer`.
 But let's approach this from a different angle to have a greater impact in the long run.
 It could still be useful to have all stories in the end, but have a way to distinguish between them: stories and archived stories.
 Following this way, you would be able in the future to have a second component that shows the archived stories next to the available stories.

 From an implementation point of view, the `storyReducer` will stay as it is for now.
 But you can introduce a second reducer, a `archiveReducer`, that keeps a list of references to the archived stories.